Belthasaran/rhplay/docs/ALERT_REPLACEMENT_TESTING.md

 ## Remaining Instances

-There are still 49 instances of `alert()` and `confirm()` remaining in the file.
-These should be replaced in a future pass, focusing on:
+There are still approximately 174 instances of `alert()` and `confirm()` remaining in the file.
+These should be replaced in future passes, focusing on:
-- Encryption key management functions
-- User Op keypair functions
 - Nostr publishing functions
 - Profile Guard functions
+- Admin keypair management functions (additional instances)
+- Secret key management functions
+- Game staging and launch functions
+- Settings and configuration functions
-- Additional trust declaration wizard functions
+- Additional profile management functions